 5. Water loss through feces / stools

 They’re not just solids or semi solids.
 Some water is lost with feces too, and a lot is lost in case of diarrhea.
+That’s why fluid and minerals replacement is an important part of treatment of diarrhea.

 6. Water loss via bleeding